staticsenju/flixhq-mapper/README.md

 ## Features

-- Map TMDB IDs to FlixHQ content automatically
+- **Automated Database Builder:** Includes a CLI tool to scrape and map thousands of items automatically.
-- Advanced string similarity analysis with year verification
+- **Smart Matching:** Uses string similarity + year verification to link TMDB IDs to FlixHQ slugs.
-- Reverse mapping (FlixHQ Slug -> TMDB ID)
+- **Instant Cache:** Prioritizes the local `mappings.json` database for sub-millisecond responses.
+- **Live Fallback:** If an item isn't cached, it scrapes FlixHQ in real-time.
-- Get streaming links with required headers
+- **Streaming Ready:** Extracts direct `m3u8` streaming links with required headers.
-- Fetch seasons and episodes for TV shows
-- Built-in caching system (`mappings.json`) to speed up requests

 ## Installation